 As insulin is needed to process the glucose present within your bloodstream, turning it into energy for your functioning cells, its unusual decrease in someone who has knack for all sweet things can leave him or her lethargic and dizzy.
 Insulin is generated from the pancreas with the consumption of sugar and its absence renders a person slow and shaky reaching for another sugary delight to get high again.

 Starch: A substitute for sugar

 Sugar isn’t the only culprit here.
 Some people are greatly addictive towards starch too, as it gives the same “feel good” experience sugar does.
 By consuming starch day in and day out, your body becomes dependent on it and keeps on craving for more.
 Some of the common starch addiction foods are:

 Others include starches that are highly refined and are deemed to be one of the most addictive starches of all time e.g. desserts wholly based on grain, pasta, white bread, crackers and many more.

 Beating the Sugar Addiction

 People might have different ideas on controlling your sweet tooth.
 Sugar detox is a common practice these days.
 Weeks of surviving on green vegetables and stuffing yourself with protein can rid of your sweet tooth.
 But one must realize that no addiction can be gotten rid of by going cold turkey on it altogether.
 You have to take small steps.
 Limit your sugar consumption day by day, one habit at a time.
 Don’t let the sugar control you because it’s your job to control it.
-If you really can’t kick the habit, consider making an appointment with you doctor.
+If you eat too much sugar, you can get diabetes – then you’d need diabetic shoes.